Prognosis

-Prognosis (Greek: πρόγνωσις "fore-knowing, foreseeing"; : prognoses) is a medical term for predicting the likelihood or expected development of a disease, including whether the signs and symptoms will improve or worsen (and how quickly) or remain stable over time; expectations of quality of life, such as the ability to carry out daily activities; the potential for complications and associated health issues; and the likelihood of survival (including life expectancy).
+Prognosis (πρόγνωσις 'fore-knowing, foreseeing'; : prognoses) is a medical term for predicting the likelihood or expected development of a disease, including whether the signs and symptoms will improve or worsen (and how quickly) or remain stable over time; expectations of quality of life, such as the ability to carry out daily activities; the potential for complications and associated health issues; and the likelihood of survival (including life expectancy).
 A prognosis is made on the basis of the normal course of the diagnosed disease, the individual's physical and mental condition, the available treatments, and additional factors.
 A complete prognosis includes the expected duration, function, and description of the course of the disease, such as progressive decline, intermittent crisis, or sudden, unpredictable crisis.

 When applied to large statistical populations, prognostic estimates can be very accurate: for example the statement "45% of patients with severe septic shock will die within 28 days" can be made with some confidence, because previous research found that this proportion of patients died.
 This statistical information does not apply to the prognosis for each individual patient, because patient-specific factors can substantially change the expected course of the disease: additional information is needed to determine whether a patient belongs to the 45% who will die, or to the 55% who survive.

 Methodology

 Disease and prognostic indicators

 Prognostic scoring is also used for cancer outcome predictions.
 A Manchester score is an indicator of prognosis for small-cell lung cancer.
-For Non-Hodgkin lymphoma, physicians have developed the International Prognostic Index to predict patient outcome.

-Other medical areas where prognostic indicators are used is in Drug-Induced Liver Injury (DILI) (Hy's law) and use of an exercise stress test as a prognostic indicator after myocardial infarction, also used to indicate multiple myeloma survival rate.
+For non-Hodgkin lymphoma, physicians have developed the International Prognostic Index to predict patient outcome.
+Other medical areas where prognostic indicators are used include drug-induced liver injury (DILI) (Hy's law), the use of an exercise stress test after myocardial infarction, and to predict survival in people with multiple myeloma.

 End of life

 Studies have found that most doctors are overly optimistic when making a prognosis; they tend to overstate how long a patient might live.
 For patients who are critically ill, particularly those in an intensive care unit, there are numerical prognostic scoring systems that are more accurate.
 The most famous of these is the APACHE II scale, which is most accurate when applied in the seven days prior to a patient's predicted death.

-Knowing the prognosis helps determine whether it makes more sense to attempt certain treatments or to withhold them, and thus plays an important role in end-of-life decisions and advanced care planning.
+Knowing the prognosis helps determine whether it makes more sense to attempt or withhold certain treatments, and thus plays an important role in end-of-life decisions and advance care planning.